 Is fast growing in all types of soils with a shallow root system.
 Low maintenance once established.
 Considered easy to grow.
-Often seen used in large numbers in mulched beds (adjoining golf course fairways, large formal landscapes etc).

 In the home garden, the author pruned to remove spent seed heads (usually late winter) as this encouraged fresh new growth.

 No known pests or diseases.

 Growing native grasses in amongst native shrubs and groundcovers can be a good way to create a wider habitat-niche for insects and insectivorous native birds.

 Resulting seedlings in gardens can be extracted and transplanted if conditions are right.